UlEdy/Szkola_Reacta-week1_task2-Number_game/README.md

-# week1_task2
+# Simply Number Game
-Szkoła Reacta - week 1 - task 2

 Will you guess the number?

-To run game use terminal:

-`npm run number`
+# Getting Started

+To start the project, follow these steps:

+1. Open a terminal.
+2. Type the following command to install dependencies: `npm install`.
+3. Once the dependencies are installed, run the game using: `npm run number`.
+It runs in the terminal.